DavisMakerspace/doc-bylaws/bylaws.md

 ### Voting Power ###

-All eligible voters present at a meeting, either in person or represented by a proxy, that choose to participate in a call to vote shall constitute the voting power for the issue under concideration.
+All eligible voters present at a meeting, either in person or represented by a proxy, that choose to participate in a call to vote shall constitute the voting power for the issue under consideration.

 ### Consensus ###